aaronj1335/rework-webpack-loader/README.md

 variable values, you need to restart the webpack dev server, but the upside is that it handles css variables' cyclic dependencies.

+### why couldn't you re-use the default `css-loader`?

+to avoid an extra parse of the css. a little background on how webpack makes css work by default:

+- the default `css-loader` transforms css to a javascript module that:
+  - `require`'s all of the things the css `@import`'ed
+  - rewrites url's to the webpack output's chunk name
+    - url's are treated as relative to the css file's location
+    - if they reference, say, an image, the final css will reference webpack's name for the image, which is a content hash
+      - this enables long term caching of images, fonts, etc.
+  - returns a string of css
+- the `style-loader` takes the name of a webpack module that returns a string, and creates a module that inserts a `<style>` element into the document with the css string as its content

+if we re-use `css-loader` we're parsing/stringifying the css twice. admittedly this is kind of a weak reason. especially since, if you want to add something like [`autoprefixer`][autoprefixer], you're going to have to parse the css again anyway. you're probably better off optimizing the development build by focusing on incrementally building small modules anyway.

 [loader]: http://webpack.github.io/docs/using-loaders.html
 [webpack]: http://webpack.github.io
 [rework]: https://github.com/reworkcss/rework